 - PUMAs notoriously run small, these are no exception and may be too tight

-Lightweight and cushioned, these cross trainers give a streamlined and utilitarian look.
+Lightweight and cushioned, these Best Cross Training Shoes give a streamlined and utilitarian look.

 A leather upper and fabric tongue mean less airflow than mesh material, but air vents help cool warm feet.

 A thick sole makes these shoes less flexible than other similarly ranked options, but also makes the shoes more durable.

 Mid-range pricing lets New Balance cross trainers compete with shoes that have similar features.

 - Shoes are steady and don’t compress under heavy weigh lifting

 - Accommodate wide feet

 - No arch support, so flat-footed athletes might want to use inserts